 ASUS P8P67 (B3) Deluxe Motherboard Review

-Rather than forcing our viewers to sift though page after page of graphs, benchmarks and article fluff.
-Our motherboard reviews attempt to aid your purchasing decision by providing a high-level overview, showcasing best features along with vivid visual representation.
-Let's take a look.
+In our opinion, consumers aren't solely fixated on benchmarks.
+They expect a point of view, summarization, and most importantly a conclusive professional recommendation.
+So rather than forcing our viewers to sift though page after page of graphs, numbers and article fluff.
+Our motherboard reviews attempt to aid your purchasing decision by providing a high-level overview, showcasing best features along with vivid visual representation of the product and confirmation of Linux compatibility.

 On January 31, 2011 Intel announced the detection of a design error in the new Intel 6 Series support chipset, also known as Cougar Point.
 This error caused degradation in SATA performance over time.
 ASUS has updated all motherboards with revised Intel 6 series B3 chipsets, with every SATA port now certified safe to use and the Cougar Point support chip issue resolved.
 ASUS offers multiple ways to easily identify revised products.
 Primarily, check for labels showing "New B3 Revision".
 These are clearly displayed on products and packaging.